 If no cigar string is present, empty arrays will be returned.

 Returns arrays - each cigar operation, the second contains the number of blocks for each cigar operation.

 Return type two arrays.
-The first contains the nucleotide counts within get_overlap (self, uint32_t start, uint32_t end)
+The first contains the nucleotide counts within get_forward_qualities(self)